argentsea/docfx/tutorials/configuration.md

 ### PostgreSQL Database Connections

-For SQL Server, the entire set of attributes would look like this:
+For PostgreSQL, the [entire set of attributes](/api-pg/ArgentSea.Pg.PgDbConnectionConfiguration.html) would look like this:

 ````json
 "PgDbConnections": [